Section 2: The Parts of Medicare

 If you have health insurance through your employer, you still should sign up for Part A during your initial enrollment period.
-It’s even more important if you work for a company that has fewer than 20 employees, because Medicare will pay a claim before your company’s insurance.
+It’s even more important if you work for a company that has fewer than 20 employees, because Medicare will pay a claim before your company’s insurance kicks in.
 If you don't sign up for Part A, you could have a gap in coverage when your plan at work becomes secondary.

 If you or your spouse have worked for 10 years and have been paying Medicare taxes during that time, Part A is free, so it’s often a good idea to enroll when you become eligible.

 However, some people who work for a large employer choose to delay signing up for Part A and Part B so they can continue to contribute to a health savings account (HSA).
 HSAs are tax-advantaged savings accounts available to people who have high-deductible health plans.